Lady Margarita Armstrong-Jones: Public role and royal appearances

-In 2011, Lady Margarita served as a bridesmaid at the wedding of Prince William and Catherine Middleton alongside Lady Louise Windsor, Eliza Lopes, and Grace van Cutsem.
-Her elder brother, Viscount Linley, served as a page of honour to Elizabeth II.
+In 2011, Armstrong-Jones served as a bridesmaid at the wedding of Prince William and Catherine Middleton alongside Lady Louise Windsor, Eliza Lopes, and Grace van Cutsem.
+Her elder brother, Charles, served as a page of honour to Elizabeth II.
 During the festivities, she was guided by Pippa Middleton, whom she accompanied in the carriage ride to the abbey and sat with during the church service.